Setup

 conda activate quasar

-conda install -c conda-forge qe lammps raspa3 raspalib -y
+conda install -c conda-forge qe lammps raspa3 raspalib nodejs xtb -y

 pip install --upgrade pip